-- On-site child care for siblings—ages two to five—of students in the network of 11 California Virtual Academies
+- On-site child care for students' siblings—ages two to five

 Don't see a location near you?
-Don't worry—we're expanding the Community Day program to reach more families across the state!
-Stay tuned to our website for these updates.
+We're expanding the Community Day program to reach more families across the state!
+Stay tuned to our website for updates.

-There is no discrimination in the admission of students to the Community Day program on the basis of race, creed, color, handicapping condition or gender.
-The network of 11 California Virtual Academies provides a free, appropriate public education to all of its students.
+There is no discrimination in the admission of students to the Community Day program on the basis of race, creed, color, disability or gender.
+The California Virtual Academies provide a tuition-free public education to all of their students.
 All students, however, need to meet the enrollment requirements.

 Families do not pay tuition for a student to attend an online public school.
 Common household items and office supplies like printer ink and paper are not provided.
 Our enrollment consultants can help address your technological and computer questions and needs.